SamHulme1/Art-By-Jamie/README.md

 The website will feature mainly visual content,  as the audience will contain majority visual people.
 The other elements within the page will be straightforward, easy to use and flow nicely creating a balance between visual imagery and information.
 Collectors or businesses will be able to easily find contact information on the site.

 The content on the pages will be easy to navigate around.
 There will be the navigation bar at the top which clearly labels the different areas of the website.
 The information on the navbar will be organised in order of user importance.
-As well as this text areas within the pages will give written ques to were the views should check out next.
+As well as this text areas within the pages will give written ques to were the users should check out next.
 Such as “commisions are now open” There will be also be a link to the contact form in the footer as well as links to social media and contact details.
 All this will lead to the user having a good fluid experience on the website.

 Art by Jamie is a great site for it’s audience because it displays information relevant to the users expectations, all three audiences have well defined and clear pathways that they can take to reach the information they need.
 The website is structured in a way that priorities the importance of information to to the user.
 There are also multiple pathways that users can take to reach their end goals(cta points).
 This makes the site informal an increases user engagement with the different pages.